District of Columbia

 U.S. Capitol Police

-The U.S. Capitol Police (USCP) maintains jurisdiction over the U.S. Capitol grounds and surrounding areas.
+The U.S. Capitol Police (USCP) maintains jurisdiction over the U.S. Capitol grounds.
 Recording rules near the Capitol include:

 - Recording from public areas outside the Capitol building is generally permitted